equinor/omnia-tutorial/exercises/ingest/README.rst

 In the Activities toolbox, expand Move & Transform.
 Drag the Copy Data activity from the Activities toolbox to the pipeline designer area.
 You can also search for activities in the Activities toolbox.

-| Give the activity a meaningful name such as *Copy_NPD_Data*.
+| Give the activity a meaningful name such as *Copy_NPD_Data* so it is easy to understand later what it does.
-| More information on naming: https://docs.omnia.equinor.com/services/apim/overview/namingconventions/
+| More information on naming: https://docs.omnia.equinor.com/services/data/concept/namingconventions/#datafactory-v2
-| Also https://dataplatformwiki.azurewebsites.net/develop/namingconventions (older but more complete)

 .. image:: images/2_Copy_Activity.png